 Within hours after birth, babies are able to distinguish between their mother tongue and foreign languages.
-This research, says Patricia, sends a clear message to all mothers: your baby listens, learns and remembers during the last phase of pregnancy.
+This research, says Patricia, sends a clear message to all mothers: your baby listens, learns, and remembers during the last phase of pregnancy.

 This pronouncement is supported by various studies.
-During the sixth month of pregnancy, baby already starts to develop an ear, a sensitivity, for his mother’s voice and the particular rhythm of his mother tongue.
+During the sixth month of pregnancy, a baby already starts to develop an ear, a sensitivity, for his mother’s voice and the particular rhythm of his mother tongue.

 A German study recorded the cries of babies between the ages three and five days old and analyzed the sounds.
-Half the babies came from French-speaking families, and the other half from German families.
+Half the babies came from French-speaking families and the other half from German families.
 The scientists found that there is a distinct difference in form and sound between the cries of the babies from the different groups.

 One should, therefore, start talking to one’s baby before birth and keep on doing so after birth, thereby developing the architecture of his brain.
 He is going to need this architecture later to read, learn and think smartly.

 Parents, older brothers and sisters, grandparents and caregivers should, right from the start, help to provide the little one with a solid foundation for learning language; they can do this by talking to him.

 You have many occasions to talk to your new baby during the day for example bath-time, while feeding, when diapers are being changed and in the car on your way to day-care.
 Talk about the environment, what you are doing, name the streets that you pass.
 Use the same sentences and grammatical structure, the same words and rhymes over and over.
 The sooner you start doing this, the sooner your baby will start talking.